xbeat/Machine-Learning/README.md

 Introduction to Uniform Distribution

 Uniform distribution is a probability distribution where all outcomes are equally likely.
 It's characterized by a constant probability density function over a defined interval.
 This distribution is fundamental in probability theory and statistics, with applications ranging from random number generation to modeling various real-world phenomena.

+## Market Segmentation in Insurance using Unsupervised ML

+Introduction to Market Segmentation in Insurance

+Market segmentation is a crucial strategy in the insurance industry, allowing companies to tailor their products and services to specific customer groups.
+By leveraging unsupervised machine learning techniques, insurers can identify patterns and clusters within their customer base, leading to more personalized offerings and improved risk assessment.

 ## Overfitting and Underfitting in Deep Learning Regularization, Early Stopping, and Data Augmentation